 Any hours used in excess of the bank of Union release hours must be approved by the Labor Relations Administrator and the AFSCME Local 2384 President.
 The number of hours used in excess of the allowable Union release hours at the end of the contract term will be deducted from the Union release hours available for the following year.
-A surplus of hours will be carried over into the next year to a maximum total Union release of 8,325 hours.
+A maximum of 8,325 surplus hours will be carried over into the next year.